langchr86/mini-nas/README.md

 ### S.M.A.R.T. and general disk status

 It is important to not only monitor the health of the filesystem but also of the disks.
-Most modern disks provide the so called S.M.A.R.T. interface to read out statistics that can help to detect when hardware failures will happen.
+Most modern disks provide the so called 'S.M.A.R.T.' interface to read out statistics that can help to detect when hardware failures will happen.

 To read out those statistics for all drives we can use the script: